hbai521/Calcium_Imaging/README.md

   - Clone or download the **GitHub repository** to **Python virtual environment**

-(This is a example of what `CI_project` folder look like after extracting demo data and save the repository)
+(This is an example of what `CI_project` folder look like after extracting demo data and save the repository)

 <p align="">
   <img src="git_images/image_09.png" alt="" width="300"/>